Tyler Stephenson Preview, Player Props: Reds vs. Diamondbacks

-Tyler Stephenson -- .188 average over his past 10 games -- will be in action for the Cincinnati Reds against the Arizona Diamondbacks, with Brandon Pfaadt on the mound, on August 25 at 9:40 PM ET.
+The Cincinnati Reds, including Tyler Stephenson (.250 on-base percentage in past 10 games, 76 points below season-long percentage), take on starting pitcher Zach Davies and the Arizona Diamondbacks at Chase Field, Saturday at 8:10 PM ET.

-In his most recent game he had a one-hit showing (1-for-3) against the Diamondbacks.
+In his last game he had a hitless performance (0-for-1) against the Diamondbacks.

 Tyler Stephenson Game Info & Props vs. the Diamondbacks